Gotimus/todo-react-project/README.md

 * [Contact](#contact)

 ## General info
 This is a simplified version of To-Do app.
 You can create projects, add your simple tasks, assign them to the projects and plan them for today/next 7 days.
 This web application is fully responsible and uses React hooks.
-There is also a dark mode feature! :)
+It also uses REST API created with Express that can be found here: https://github.com/piotrbuczek37/todo-react-api-project There is also a dark mode feature! :)

 ## Screenshots
 <p align="center">